2006-2009 - PhD (The genetic etiology of human sexuality)

 My research activities focus on combining evolutionary and genetic approaches to human behaviour.
 This involves experiments, twin studies, and statistical genetics.
 Broadly, I want to know what evolutionary processes gave rise to the various characteristics of our extraordinary species, and why there are wide, heritable individual differences in these characteristics despite selective pressures favouring only the most advantageous genetic variants.

 I'm particularly interested in mate preferences and choices, physical/behavioural/brain masculinity-femininity, physical attractiveness (face and body), intelligence, personality, and sexual behaviour and orientation.

-Current PhD students under my primary supervision are Anthony Lee, James Sherlock, and Jo-Maree Ceccato.
-I work closely with Prof Bill von Hippel's research group, as well as the Genetic Epidemiology Laboratory at QIMR Berghofer.
+Current PhD students under my primary supervision are James Sherlock, Jo-Maree Ceccato, Liza van Eijk, and Morgan Sidari.
+Dr Anthony Lee is a former student with whom I still collaborate, and Dr Karin Verweij is a former postdoc with whom I still collaborate.
+I work closely with Prof Bill von Hippel's research group here at UQ, as well as Nick Martin's Genetic Epidemiology Laboratory at QIMR Berghofer.

 PDFs below are for personal use only.